alvarolarreategui/monte-carlo-sim/README.md

 # monte-carlo-simulation
-I use Monte Carlo Simulation to optimize the daily production of a bekaery as a newsvendor problem
+I use Monte Carlo Simulation to optimize the daily production of a bakery as a newsvendor problem